 “No way, Brock.
 We’re running up the score.
-We’re gonna rub your face in shit.
+We’re gonna rub your nose in shit all the way up until the polls close in Guam.
 We want all the votes.
 531 to 7.
 Hell, we might even contest Connecticut.
 You only won that by half a percent.”

 Brock tried to speak but stopped when his voice came out as a squeak.